A Best: Background and material

-Hamasaki had revealed plans in wanting to release her first greatest hits after a "couple more albums" when she released her 2002 studio album I Am....
+Hamasaki had originally planned to release her first greatest hits after a "couple more albums" when she released her 2002 studio album I Am....
 However, in early 2001, Hamasaki's record label Avex Trax announced the plans for the release of a greatest hits package with an undisclosed date at the time.
 Avex had contacted Hamasaki one day, and stated that they intended to release the album on a specific date unbeknownst to her.
-Avex decided to purposely release the album against fellow Japanese recording artist Hikaru Utada's second studio album Distance on March 28, 2001 for direct competition of sales; Utada had previously sold over 10 million units for their debut album First Love (1999).
+Avex decided to purposely release the album against fellow Japanese recording artist Hikaru Utada's second studio album Distance on March 28, 2001, for direct competition of sales; Utada had previously sold over 9.91 million units of her debut album First Love (1999).

-Hamasaki originally thought the statement was a "joke", but was against the overall idea.
+Hamasaki originally thought the statement was a "joke," but was against the overall idea.
 She felt that majority of her single material for the album was "insufficient" at the time.
 She said, "It was too early for release.
 My 'best album' was something I dreamt of doing my way, but one day the company came to me and said 'your best album has to be released on this month and on this day."
 The date announcement was a widely controversial topic throughout Japanese and Western media, which claimed the two singers were "rivals" on both personal and professional circumstances.
 Hamasaki denied the claims, but decided to take more control of her future material and asserted that she didn't want to be marketed as a "product" by Avex.

-During the album's production and mastering phase, Avex requested Hamasaki to hand-pick her favourite singles past-2001.
-Nearly every single from her three studio albums: A Song for ××, Loveppears (1999), and Duty appeared on the compilation album.
-Knowing that the material was still insufficient, Hamasaki reluctantly re-recorded three tracks; "Trust", "Depend on You", and the non-album single "A Song for...".
-Hamasaki had to re-record the tracks whilst recording the material for I Am....
-The track "Boys & Girls" was re-composed by Japanese musician Dai Nagao, whilst retaining Hamasaki's original vocals.
-The track "End Roll" was re-recorded by Hamasaki, and re-composed by Nagao.
-Hamasaki selected the tracks "M" and the non-single "Who..." to be included on the album; "Who..." did not feature the hidden track "Kanariya", which appeared on Loveppears.
-"M" appeared on the I Am... album, and whilst the studio album also spawned the singles "Evolution" and "Never Ever" before the compilation's release, they were not included.
+At the time, Avex had forced her to release the compilation album, and Hamasaki herself sarcastically recalled in a 2004 interview on Super TV that “I felt I was an important product of Avex,” and that she was so disgusted with the idea that she even considered retirement.